-The clinical education notebooks are left with the Clinical Coordinator at the end of the graduating student's last tour of the clinical practice.
+The clinical records database is housed with the Clinical Coordinator at the end of the graduating student's last tour of the clinical practice.
 It will serve as a permanent and official record of the student's exposure to clinic and practice experience during two years in the Program.
-The clinical notebook is a valuable component in the Radiologic Technology Program.
+The clinical database is a valuable component in the Radiologic Technology Program.